-Grades, satisfactory performance in internships and practica, and timely completion of degree requirements determine a student's good standing in his or her program.
+Grades, and timely completion of degree requirements determine a student's good standing in his or her program.
 Students should be informed in a timely manner if their good standing is in jeopardy and the conditions needed to maintain or establish good standing.